How to avoid taxes when investing

 Are there ways to minimize investment taxes?

-Additionally, a loss on the sale of an investment can be used to offset the gains from the sale of other investments.
-For example, if you have $10,000 in gains from the sale of investments and $4,000 in losses from sales, then your total taxable gain is only $6,000 ($10,000 - $4,000).
+For example, if you have $10,000 in gains from the sale of investments and $4,000 in losses from sales, then your total taxable gain is only $6,000 ($10,000 -$4,000).
 In fact, you are allowed to offset all of your capital gains, plus an additional $3,000 per year in ordinary income by taking losses!
 Any additional losses will need to “carry forward” to future years.

 Does the type of account an investment is held in impact taxation?